Days

 5 ways to prepare for implementation

-- Keep landlords informed - Ensure that your landlords know that registration with the Ombudsman is mandatory.
+- Keep landlords informed - Ensure that your landlords know that registration with the Ombudsman will be mandatory.

 - Review landlord relationships - Take a look at how much responsibility you’re currently taking on.
 The new scheme could be an opportunity to reset boundaries and ensure that landlords fulfil their responsibilities.